On Triangulation as a Form of Self-Supervision for 3D Human Pose Estimation: Experiments

-It is the most widely used indoor dataset for single and multi-view 3D pose estimation.
+\paragraph{Human3.6M~\cite{Ionescu14a}.} It is the most widely used indoor dataset for single and multi-view 3D pose estimation.
 It consists of $3.6$ million images captured form $4$ calibrated cameras.
 As in most published papers, we use subjects S$1$, S$5$, S$6$, S$7$, S$8$ for training and S$9$, S$11$ for testing.
-In the semi-supervised setup we follow two separate protocols: \begin{enumerate} \item Subject S$1$ is the only source of supervision, while other training subjects are treated as unlabeled, as done in \cite{Rhodin18a, Pavlakos19b, Li18c}. \item Only $10 \%$ of uniformly sampled training samples are considered annotated and the rest as unlabeled \cite{Kundu20}. \end{enumerate} The temporal sampling rate of the unlabeled videos is always set to $5$.
+In the semi-supervised setup we follow two separate protocols: \begin{enumerate} \item Subject S$1$ is the only source of supervision, while other training subjects are treated as unlabeled, as done in \cite{Rhodin18a, Pavlakos19b, Li18c}. \item Only $10 \%$ of uniformly sampled training samples are considered annotated and the rest as unlabeled \cite{Kundu20}. \end{enumerate}

-\subsubsection{MPI-INF-3DHP~\cite{Mehta17a}.}
+\paragraph{MPI-INF-3DHP~\cite{Mehta17a}. }

 This dataset contains both constrained indoor and some complex outdoor images for single person 3D pose estimation.
 It features $8$ subjects performing $8$ different actions, which are recorded using $14$ different cameras, thereby covering a wide range of diverse 3D poses.
-We follow the standard protocol and use the the 5 chest-height cameras only.
+We follow the standard protocol and use the 5 chest-height cameras only.
 In the semi-supervised setup, as for the Human3.6M dataset, we exploit annotations for subject S$1$ of the training set.